urveshgohil/Wordpress/README.md

     XAMP SERVER
     MAMP SERVER

-### There is two ways to convert PSD TO WORDPRESS.
+### Two ways to Convert PSD TO WORDPRESS.
-    Custom Theme Design.
+    1. Custom Theme Design.
-    Design and Modify the readymade theme.
+    2. Design and Modify the Readymade theme.

 ### Custom Theme Integration
 Dowanlod the the latest version of the wordpress from “https://wordpress.org/”.